Cancer. The word alone strikes fear into everyone’s heart. But some forms of cancer can be worse than others.

 The only known cause of mesothelioma is exposure to asbestos.

-Mesothelioma cancer types are categorized by the organ tissue they effect.
+Mesothelioma cancer types are categorized by the organ tissue they affect.
 So, if you inhaled airborne asbestos fibers and they lodged in your lungs or chest cavity causing cancer, this is called “Pleural mesothelioma.”
-If it effected the lining of your abdomen, it is “Peritoneal mesothelioma.”
+If it affected the lining of your abdomen, it is “Peritoneal mesothelioma.”
 And asbestos-related cancer affecting the lining protecting the heart is called “Pericardial mesothelioma.”